hboutemy/maven-bench/README.md

 <p align="center">
     <img src="measures/mvn-validate-on-camel.png">
 </p>
-<p align="center">Heap allocation after executing <i>mvn validate</i> on Apache Camel for several Maven versions<p>

 For this graphics you can consult:
 * [the measures](measures/maven-memory-allocation-2019-09-01-18-48-41.csv)
 * [the execution context](measures/execution-context-2019-09-01-18-48-41.txt)

+Measures took 1 hour and 12 minutes.

 In these measures, the heap allocation decreases from ~7 Go to ~3 Go between Maven 3.6.1 to Maven 3.6.2.

-Measures took 1 hour and 12 minutes.

 # Investigate where heap allocation comes from